SANTASLAYERS/Toine-Trades/docs/project_status.md

 1. ✅ Added `"use client"` directive to the Performance page to fix client-side rendering issues
 2. ✅ Updated Next.js configuration for proper MDX support:
+   - Created `next.config.js` (replaced TypeScript version) with CommonJS syntax
-   - Updated `next.config.ts` to use the withMDX wrapper with correct provider
+   - Set up the withMDX wrapper with correct provider
    - Set page extensions to include `.mdx` files
 3. ✅ These changes ensure that:
    - React hooks like `useState` work properly on client components
    - MDX content renders correctly throughout the application
-   - Build process completes without errors
+   - Build process completes without Node.js compatibility errors

 The foundation of the project is complete and ready for personalization with real content and deployment to production.
 All critical build issues have been resolved.